OUR NEW CAMPAIGN

 - Our friend Steve Barnett asked for donations to the Fund on his 60th birthday.

 - Golf writer Patricia Davies made it her charity for her year as Ladies’ Captain of Whittington Heath Golf Club.
+In March 2014 Patricia presented a cheque for £6,800 for Laurie's fund to Carol Mullins of Birmingham Children's Hospital.

 - Jane Keating asked for donations to the fund in memory of her husband, the brilliant sports writer Frank Keating, who died in January 2013.